Ph.D. in Translational Science

 All translational science doctoral students are required to take a minimum of:

-2. 18 hours of Electives: A Directed Elective, Topics in Translational Science, is required for two of the total elective hours and may be used to fulfill either the track or free elective requirement.
+- 2 hours of Directed Electives: A Directed Elective, Topics in Translational Science, is required for two of the total elective hours and may be used to fulfill the prescribed elective requirement.
 Students must register for Topics in TS in two semesters to meet the Directed Elective requirement, and they may register up to three additional times for elective credit.

 Translational Science Plan of Study